How To Make Sun Tea

 What is sun tea?

 It’s exactly what it sounds like!
 This tea is made by using heat from the sun’s rays to warm its leaves, rather than steeping in pre-warmed hot water.
 I love a good sun tea, not only for the simplicity of its prep, but for the complexity of its flavor.
-Making sun tea is more than tossing some tea leaves into water and forgetting about them while the sun does all the work.
+But making sun tea is more than tossing some tea leaves into water and forgetting about them while the sun does all the work.
 The temperature of the room and the amount of time the tea is exposed to the sunlight can impact the final quality and flavor.
 Experimenting until you find your perfect mix is the key to a successful brew, but you can save some R&D time by checking out our sun tea recipe below.

 How is sun tea different from hot and iced tea?

 Hot tea is brewed with pre-warmed hot water.
 Iced tea can be brewed like hot tea but poured on ice or refrigerated to chill it.
-Or, some people like to cold-steep their iced tea (though that's not my preferred method).
+Or, some people like to cold-steep their iced tea.
 Each brew will create a different experience, but the ingredients are the same: tea leaves and water.
-While there's a time and a place for all three methodssun, hot, and icedI've really been on a sun tea kick lately.
+While there's a time and a place for all three methods—sun, hot, and cold steep—I've really been on a sun tea kick lately.

 For reasons I don’t entirely understand (but that scientists do), sun tea creates a brew that allows the different flavors in each tea to really pop.
 Steeping the tea at room temperature, for a longer period of time, and with light exposure, allows the flavors to be more elongated than when brewed hot.
 I even notice a lingering finish with my sun tea that I just don't taste with hot or iced tea.
 It’s a smoother, gentler experience.
 It’s like taking a short story and turning it into a novel: you get all the same characters, just with many more details.